thenexthub/Codira/docs/DebuggingTheCompiler.md

     c
     dis -f

-TODO: Change this example to apply to the Swift compiler instead of to the stdlib unittests.
+TODO: Change this example to apply to the Codira compiler instead of to the stdlib unittests.

 Then by running `lldb test -s test.lldb`, lldb will:

 1. Enable guard malloc.
-2. Set a break point on swift_getGenericMetadata and set it to be ignored for 83 hits.
+2. Set a break point on language_getGenericMetadata and set it to be ignored for 83 hits.
-3. Launch the application and stop at swift_getGenericMetadata after 83 hits have been ignored.
+3. Launch the application and stop at language_getGenericMetadata after 83 hits have been ignored.
-4. In the same file as swift_getGenericMetadata introduce a new breakpoint at line 224 and continue.
+4. In the same file as language_getGenericMetadata introduce a new breakpoint at line 224 and continue.
 5. When we break at line 224 in that file, evaluate an expression pointer.
 6. Set a breakpoint at the address of the expression pointer and continue.
 7. When we hit the breakpoint set at the function pointer's address, disassemble